mhr3/gocc/README.md

 ## Setting up locally

 Before you use gocc, you need to install the LLVM toolchain.
-On Ubuntu, you can do it with the following commands:
+On Ubuntu, you can do it with the following commands (LLVM 15 was used the most during development of gocc):

 ```bash
 sudo apt install build-essential